TheEmeryverse/updateContainers/README.md

 # updateContainers
- Automatically uodate all containers and redeploy
+ Automatically update all containers and redeploy